Immanuel Mulunga

-Immanuel Mulunga is a managing director of National Petroleum Corporation of Namibia (NAMCOR).
+Immanuel Mulunga was the managing director of the National Petroleum Corporation of Namibia (NAMCOR).
+He was suspended from this job on April 4th 2023 pending investigation into allegations of corruption and improper use of powers.
+He was cleared of wrongdoing by Namibia's Anti-Corruption Commission in July 2023 but was not restored to his post.

 Early life and education

 Mulunga was born in Namibia.
 He holds a Bachelor of Science Degree from the University of Namibia.
 He then obtained a master's degree in Business Administration (MBA) from the University of Stellenbosch Business School in South Africa.

 Career

 Mulunga started his career at NAMCOR from 2015 where he served as a managing director of NAMCOR, he served as the Petroleum Commissioner in the Ministry of Mines and Energy.
-From 2015 to 2010, he was the Ministry of Mines and Energy.
+From 2010 to 2015, he was the Ministry of Mines and Energy.